V-Sekai/manuals/decisions/20241220-character-concept-art-creation.md

   - Any specific style or details from your concept art
 - [ ] **Refine in Krita:**
   - Use the Magic Wand tool to remove the background.
-  - Use the Grounded-SAM model to identify and remove facial features, then paint the area a solid color.
+  - Use the Grounded-SAM model to identify and remove facial features, then paint the area skin color.
   - Use brush tools to clean up any artifacts or unwanted details.
 Pay close attention to the hands and fingers.

 **2. Sprite Creation and Rigging**